Living Together and Spousal Maintenance

 Living Together As A Basis to Modify or Termination Alimony in Arizona

 Aimee argued that her cohabitation with her love interest did not constitute a substantial and continuing change in financial circumstances justifying a modification of her spousal maintenance.
-Her former husband argued her cohabitation and her love interests contribution to her living expenses did not justify either a termination or reduction in her spousal maintenance.
+Her former husband argued her cohabitation, and her love interests contribution to her living expenses did not justify either a termination or reduction in her spousal support.

-The Arizona Court of Appeals recognized Arizona does not have a statute dealing with the repercussions of cohabitation on spousal maintenance, despite other states with statutes specifically addressing the issue.
+The Arizona Court of Appeals recognized Arizona does not have a statute dealing with the repercussions of cohabitation on spousal maintenance, despite other states with laws specifically addressing the issue.

-The Arizona Court of Appeals concluded that the record did not establish Charles met his burden of proving Aimee’s cohabitation supported a termination of Aimee’s spousal maintenance, but did conclude the trial court could consider whether Aimee’s cohabitation provided a basis for the trial court to decrease her spousal maintenance.
-T
+The Arizona Court of Appeals concluded that the record did not establish Charles met his burden of proving Aimee’s cohabitation supported a termination of Aimee’s spousal maintenance, but did find the trial court could consider whether Aimee’s cohabitation provided a basis for the trial court to decrease her spousal support.

-he court specifically denounced the existence of a “marriage by estoppel” legal theory in Arizona.
+He court explicitly denounced the existence of a “marriage by estoppel” legal theory in Arizona.
 The Arizona Court of Appeals pointed to the Arizona Supreme Court’ s ruling in Schroeder v.
-Schroeder, which held the purpose of spousal maintenance is to help both former spouses achieve financial independence by providing support from one spouse to the other spouse in such amount and as for as such time as reasonably needed to enable the other spouse to obtain the education, training, and experience to support themselves.
+Schroeder.
+The court held the purpose of spousal maintenance is to help both former spouses achieve financial independence by providing support for one spouse to the other spouse in such amount and as for as such time as reasonably needed to enable the other spouse to obtain the education, training, and experience to support themselves.

-The appellate court, however, did point out the holding in the Schroeder case providing that a former spouse receiving spousal maintenance cannot avoid a decrease or termination of spousal maintenance by accepting purported “gifts” from a a person with whom he or she resides in lieu of receiving contributions towards household expenses.
+The appellate court, however, did point out the holding in the Schroeder case providing that a former spouse receiving spousal maintenance cannot avoid a decrease or termination of spousal support by accepting purported “gifts” from a person with whom he or she resides instead of receiving contributions towards household expenses.

-In the end, the appellate court reversed the trial court’s ruling terminating Aimee’s spousal maintenance, but found the trial court did not consider Charles’ alternative request to modify Aimee’s spousal maintenance.
+In the end, the appellate court reversed the trial court’s ruling terminating Aimee’s spousal maintenance but found the trial court did not consider Charles’ alternative request to modify Aimee’s spousal support.
 The Arizona Court of Appeals, therefore, remanded the case back to the Arizona trial court to address whether Aimee’s spousal maintenance should be reduced.